Value of My Military Experience and Continued Education

 Another military funding opportunity is the Yellow Ribbon Program, which allows higher-education institutions to fund fees and tuition that exceed the amounts payable under the Post-911 GI Bill® for eligible veterans.
 You can learn more about the Yellow Ribbon Program at www.gibill.va.gov.

 Your military experiences have given you a solid foundation to build upon, and the team at Herzing University is here to help you with your next move.
 As a Herzing University employee and a veteran, I am proud of what we do to serve veterans and active duty military each and every day.
-To find out how Herzing can assist you, please visit herzing.edu/military or call 1-844-VET-FIRST.
+To find out how Herzing can assist you, please visit herzing.edu/military-admissions or call 1-844-VET-FIRST.

 Dr. Michael Bankey is the Vice President of Community Partnerships and Veteran Affairs at Herzing University

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.